Aloshi/ES-config/README.md

 ES-config
 =========

 A flexible tool for configuring multiple emulators simultaneously.
+Written in C++ with SDL and AngelScript.

 Building
 ========